 Our security coordinator recently wrote this for our staff.
 We wanted to share with all of our visitors.
 Please respect our wildlife – and stay safe!

-It’s late May, and along with the green grass the new babies are born.
+Along with the green grass the new babies are born.
 Elk and deer are beginning to have their calves and fawns.
 If you find a newborn deer fawn or elk calf, leave them alone, don’t touch them and get out of the area.
 It’s not abandoned by their mother!

 Again, they are not abandoned by their mother!
 She fed them and put them there.
 She stays away on purpose, so she won’t draw attention of predators to the place where her fawns or calf is hidden.
 She will only come around to feed and clean up after them for the first couple of weeks.
 After a couple of weeks they are strong enough and fast enough that mom will take them into the herd.